brentvollebregt/nitratine.net/page/4about.md

 ### [Multi Clipboard]({{ site.baseurl }}{% link _posts/2018-08-15-multi-clipboard.md %})
 This project fixed my issue of having to re-copy something after I just overwrote my clipboard with something else.

 It does this by opening a simple GUI that allows you to have temporary clipboards like a hotbar.
-You simply attach the script to a hotkey and when called, select which clipboard you want to use and whatever was in that virtual clipboard will now be in your actual clipboard.
-It also allows you to add and delete virtual clipboards.
+The package comes with a listener that listens for ```Ctrl + Windows + C``` which can be enabled and disabled has an option to be started on startup.
+For maximum speed, you can simply click a virtual clipboard to put it on your clipboard and it will close (can be turned off).
+It supports unlimited clipboards and many types of clipboard formats.

 <div style="text-align: center">
 	<img src="{{ site.baseurl }}{% link images/multi-clipboard/main-gui.png %}" alt="Multi Clipboard GUI"/>